-The agreement of the Bologna fragment with the B-M recension is by no means surprise, and approves what we presuppose for an Italian manuscript, as I argued above.
-Still, this agreement introduce before us a great riddle that I do not know yet how to solve it.
+The agreement of the Bologna fragment with the B-M recension is by no means a surprise and is what we would expect with an Italian manuscript, as I argued above.
+Still, this agreement presents us with a great riddle that I do not yet know how to solve.